 Skip to content

-How to Change Default Search Engine in Safari iPhone/iPad
+Change Default Search Engine in Safari on iPhone & iPad

 1. Open the Settings on the iPhone or iPad.